 When you're considering a purchase, contemplate this: Does the communications provider understand your needs?
 Can their team assist you in making the right purchase?

 Choosing the right communication equipment is not an easy task.
 There are so many options, it can be daunting.
 Not only that, but your communication requirements may change.
 For example, one-way communication may be all you need at first.
-As your company grows, you may find two-way communication becomes necessary as investors want to tour your facility and ask questions.
+As your company grows, you may find a two-way headset becomes necessary as investors want to tour your facility and ask questions.
 So, where do you begin?

 Look for a company that understands tour guide systems.
 The company you buy or rent from is just as important as the equipment you use.
 Look for a company with a proven track record.
 One that can help you determine the best options for your unique tour requirements.
 If they don't offer a free Demo Kit with all options so you can test it out for yourself, they're not a communications specialist... just another seller that drop-ships everything and never even touches the product that your company will rely on for years to come to host your special visitors.